 How to Make This Roasted Cauliflower Sweet Potato Salad

-- While vegetables are cooling, make your dressing by combining all the dressing ingredients in a small bowl or jar.
+- While vegetables are cooling, make the dressing by combining all the dressing ingredients in a small bowl or jar.
 Start with ½ teaspoon curry powder and increase based on taste.
 Add in water 1 tablespoon at a time until you get the right consistency that isn't too thick.

 Substitutions and Variations

-Storage
+Serving and Storage

 Keep leftovers stored in an airtight container for up to 5 days in the fridge.
-This salad tastes great for days after and you can enjoy it warm or cold!
+This salad tastes great for days after and you can enjoy it warm or cold.

-More Delicious Salads
+More Delicious Salad Recipes

 Brussels Sprout Salad with Apples and Chickpeas

-Curried Cauliflower and Sweet Potato Salad
+Curry Cauliflower Salad with Sweet Potato

 Ingredients